datarichard/shit-happens/README.md

 are equal and many are concurrent with other events.
-In some respect, this may seem to be a self-apparent conclusion to anyone who has ever lived but epidemiological research often ignores this by using summed checklists to assess impact, or just evalautes the impact of one event (Dohrenwend, 2006; Gray et al., 2004; Wethington et al., 1997).
+In some respect, this may seem to be a self-apparent conclusion to anyone who has ever lived but epidemiological research often ignores this by using summed checklists to assess impact, or just evaluates the impact of one event (Dohrenwend, 2006; Gray et al., 2004; Wethington et al., 1997).
 Our results also quantify the difference and allow us to infer the average effect in the population.
-Other studies have noted differences between events in the magnitude or duration of effect on wellbeing (Frijters et al., 2011; Luhmann et al., 2012), however we focus on the total impact (magnitude and duration).
-For example, previous longitudinal studies which also followed individuals across time indicate the duration of disability (Lucas, 2007), divorce (Lucas, 2005; Lucas et al., 2003), and death of spouse (Lucas, 2005), all have long-term negative effects.
-The evidence for long-term effects of marriage and unemployment is mixed, with some studies showing that they continue to influence wellbeing long after they have occurred (Lucas et al., 2004), while others report adaption to these same events (Clark et al., 2008; Frijters et al., 2011).
+Other studies have noted differences between events in the magnitude or duration of effect on wellbeing (Frijters et al., 2011; Luhmann et al., 2012), however we focus on the total impact (both magnitude and duration).
+Previous longitudinal studies following individuals across time also indicate health shocks (the duration of disability) (Lucas, 2007), and separation (divorce) (Lucas, 2005; Lucas et al., 2003) have long-term negative effects but unlike Lucas (2005), we found that the impact of the death of a spouse seemed to diminish by 2 years.
+The evidence for long-term effects of marriage and unemployment is mixed, with some studies showing that they continue to influence wellbeing long after they have occurred (Lucas et al., 2004), while others report adaption to these same events (Clark et al., 2008;
+Frijters et al., 2011) as we found.
 Figure 5 provides a comparison of the total impact (magnitude and duration) of each event on wellbeing.
-For instance, on average the total impact of becoming widowed is substantially worse than separation or divorce for affective wellbeing, while the opposite is true for cognitive wellbeing.
-On the other hand, the total impact of a major financial loss relative to separation or divorce is comparable on both measures of wellbeing.
-This summary point also highlights a subtle implication of the present results for the field.
-Treating life events as comparable or not depends on the wellbeing outcome under consideration.
-Failing to respect the potential for distinct effects on multiple components of wellbeing may mask substantially different effects in the population.

-*The impact of some events is negligible after accounting for the impact of concurrent events.* In general, the conditional effects of life events were closer to zero than the unconditional effects, but for some events this difference was large.
-Moving home had a substantial and unconditional negative impact on affective wellbeing, however once other concurrent events were accounted for, this impact was reduced to near zero.
-This implies that other concurrent events were more likely causative factors.
-Moving home is commonly cited in the press or surveys as one of the most stressful life events, but our results suggest that if true it is because of other linked events.
-This is consistent with results from the few other studies where an attempt to compare relative life event impacts has been made and in which moving home does not figure as a major event (Hammond, 2014).
-Equally striking is the impact of events which did not change once other events were included.
-For instance, the conditional and unconditional impact of being widowed was very similar (in both cognitive and affective components).
-The impact of this event in particular seems to be unconditional of which other events are present.
-However in general, most other life events occur within a broader context of other events that are likely to co-occur and moderate the impact of the particular event.
+For instance, on average the impact of a major financial loss on both types of wellbeing was the greatest whilst health shocks, losing a loved one (widowed), separation or divorce tended not to have as much negative impact on both.
+Conversely, getting married, a major financial gain, retirement and childbirth had positive effects on cognitive wellbeing with little overall positive effect on affective wellbeing.
+These data demonstrate that the practice of treating life events as comparable is untenable.

+*The impact of some events is negligible after accounting for the impact of concurrent events.* In general, the conditional effects of life events were a little closer to zero than the unconditional effects, but in almost all cases this was minimal, reflecting how uncommon co-occurrence actually was.
+However the unconditional positive effect of pregnancy on cognitive wellbeing was all but reversed once concurrent events (childbirth) were accounted for.

-These results also challenge the notion of many life events as being “stressful”, the implication of which is that they should have some negative effect on wellbeing.
-Holmes and Rahe’s Social readjustment scale (Holmes and Rahe, 1967) weights marriage as the sixth most stressful event yet we found no negative impact on wellbeing on the two years prior or even at the time.
-This suggest that if there is a substantial negative effect it is either confined to a small minority of the population or very short lived just prior to the event.
-Conversely people’s wellbeing in the lead up to some positive events is impaired, the most notable being reconciliation which demonstrates the effect of relationship difficulties just prior to the event.
+These results also challenge the notion of many of the identified life events as being intrinsically “stressful”, the implication of which is that they should have some negative effect on wellbeing.
+Holmes and Rahe’s Social Readjustment Scale (Holmes and Rahe, 1967) weights marriage as the sixth most stressful event yet we found no negative impact on affective wellbeing and a profound anticipatory and subsequent positive effect on life satisfaction.
+Conversely people’s wellbeing in the lead up to some positive events was impaired, the most notable being reconciliation which most likely demonstrates the effect of relationship difficulties just prior to the event.

-*The differential impact of events on the components of affective and cognitive wellbeing supports their distinction as separate constructs, although both show hedonic adaptation.* A novel aspect of the present study is the comparison of the affective and cognitive wellbeing response to positive events (*Childbirth*, *Married*, *Money gained*, *Retired* and *Pregnant*).
-Although positive events have a substantial positive impact on cognitive wellbeing, in general they have relatively little impact on affective wellbeing.
-In contrast, negative events tended to have comparable and untoward effects on both cognitive and affective wellbeing.
-The differential impact of good events on the components of affective and cognitive wellbeing supports the distinction between wellbeing components and their treatment as separate constructs.
+*The differential impact of events on the components of affective and cognitive wellbeing supports their distinction as separate constructs, although both show hedonic adaptation.* A novel aspect of the present study is the comparative differences of the affective and cognitive wellbeing response to certain events.
+For instance, some positive events had a substantial impact on cognitive wellbeing while eliciting relatively little impact on affective wellbeing or “happiness” (e.g., *Married, Retired, Childbirth, Pregnant*).
+In contrast, negative events tended to have comparable and untoward effects on both cognitive and affective wellbeing, with the exception of *Separated* which again elicited a greater (negative) impact on cognitive wellbeing, and *Moving* which had no affective response but reduced life satisfaction.
+The differential impact of events on the components of affective and cognitive wellbeing supports the distinction between wellbeing components and their treatment as separate constructs.
 It also implies that, on average, hoping for happiness from positive events appears misplaced.

 #### Limitations

-A few general issues are worth discussing in large, longitudinal models of this kind.
-Our fixed effects models exclude anyone who didn’t experience the event in the time window of interest.
-This means that in any particular event, such as marriage, average differences in subjective wellbeing between married people and unmarried people may be present, however these *between-group* differences will not be revealed by the fixed effects model as it estimates *within-subject* changes in the sample of interest.
-As a result, the estimates produced may be specific to the sample who experience the event rather than a wider general population.
+A few general issues are worth discussing in large, longitudinal models and studies of this kind.
+Such studies preclude the use of the experience sampling method of assessing affective wellbeing which many consider the best method for assessing short term intra-individual variation in affective wellbeing.
+The fixed effects models exclude anyone who did not experience the event in the time window of interest.
+This means that in any particular event, such as marriage, average differences in subjective wellbeing between married people and unmarried people may be present, however these *between-group* differences will not be revealed by the fixed effects model which estimates *within-subject* changes in the sample of interest.
+As a result, these population estimates can reveal what to expect once an event has occurred, but cannot be used to predict whether an event such as marriage will increase or decrease wellbeing in any particular case.
+That is, the effects of marriage may be specific to the kinds of people who get married and should not be offered as evidence or a reason to get married.

 We used an unbalanced panel, which means a slightly different set of individuals may contribute to the pre- and post-event coefficients (although there is considerable overlap).
 A balanced approach (Clark et al., 2008) only includes people with measurements before and after the event, which ensures the same cohort is followed over time.
-However balancing reduces efficiency and risks inducing potential selection effects, so other researchers have taken a more liberal approach and included anyone with more than one consecutive observation, regardless of when those observations occurred (Frijters et al., 2011), which we follow in this study.
-In a sensitivity analysis we restrict the sample to a balanced panel observed pre- and post- event (see *Balanced Models* in Supplementary Materials).
-This did not substantially change the overall results.
+However, balancing reduces efficiency and risks inducing potential selection effects, so other researchers have taken a more liberal approach and included anyone with more than one consecutive observation, regardless of when those observations occurred (Frijters et al., 2011), which we follow in this study.
+In a sensitivity analysis we restricted the sample to a balanced panel observed pre- and post- event (see *Balanced Models* in Supplementary Materials) which did not materially change the overall results or inferences.

 We also note some causes of potentially non-random measurement error inherent in any dynamic model of this sort.
-First, due to censoring issues we do not know at time \(t = 1\) if a life event occurred before that first year (e.g., 2002).
-Similarly, at time \(t = T\) we do not know whether an event occurred after the final year (e.g., 2016).
+First, due to censoring issues we do not know at time *t = 1* if a life event occurred before that first year (e.g., 2002).
+Similarly, at time *t = T* we do not know whether an event occurred after the final year (e.g., 2016).
 We do not expect this to significantly bias our estimates since many events occur infrequently and this only affects years close to the endpoints of our data.
 A similar issue arises in the case of missing life event information‚ either because the respondent did not complete that part of the questionnaire or because they are missing from the sample in a particular year.
 In both cases, we assumed no life event occurred in the